CodeScop/Oge-Mai-Field-Guide/traveldirections.md

 **The regions are divided into areas,** subsections that unlock as you progress through the game.

 **The areas are grouped into two kinds: Oge-Mai and Expedition.** Oge-Mai areas contain the Main Quests and driving plot of the game; Expedition is designed to be a playground and area to explore for the fun of it.
 Each Main Quest gets you farther down a main road of the game; each side quest (and all Expedition quests are sidequests) gets you closer to a dead end, although often a scenic and profitable dead end.

+**The Hunt for the Ancients distributes quests in Luciola Forest, but completing them requires ranging all over the game.** The Hunt progresses through multiple "Seasons" based on completing a few crucial Hunt quests.

 So, the basics: